Our Year 5 Class

 Mrs Bent will be teaching the children French again this half term.
 The topic for this half term is 'French Speaking World.'
 The children will be learning to:

-Our topic this half term is 'Mechanical Systems - Making a Pop-Up Book.'
-During this topic the children will be:
+Our topic this half term is 'Sculpture and 3D Interactive Installation'.
+During this topic the children will be thinking about:

 R.E

-• What can we find out about the creation story in Genesis 1?
+- What can we learn about the story of Exodus in the Bible?

 PE

 Our indoor P.E is on a Tuesday afternoon.
-This half-term our unit is 'Gymnastics'.
+This half-term our unit is 'Fitness'.
 During this unit the children will be focusing on a range of key skills:

 Our outdoor P.E is on a Friday morning.
-This half-term our unit is Basketball.
+This half-term our unit is Athletics/Rounders.
 During this unit the children will be focusing on a range of key skills:

-Our sporting value for this half term is Respect
+Our sporting value for this half term is Honesty

 Spring Term 1 NEWS!